-A promissory note is a legal agreement for one party to lend money to another, with terms and stipulations outlined specifically.
-You can use them in a ton of different ways— from offering private loans for qualified individuals, business loans to companies looking for financing, even by acting as the “bank” in a real estate deal— which is why they’re so popular, even outside of self direction.
+A promissory note is a legal agreement for one party to lend money to another, with terms and stipulations specifically outlined.
+In other words, it’s a contract for a promise to pay.
+You can use them in a ton of different ways, like offering private loans for qualified individuals, business loans to companies looking for financing, or even by acting as the “bank” in a real estate deal.
+The many uses for promissory notes are why they’re so popular, even outside of self-directed IRAs.

 Different Kinds of Promissory Notes

 There are two main categories of promissory notes, secured and unsecured– but they’re generally broken into three types:

 The biggest difference?
 How your note is secured, if at all.
 This can impact your options down the line, so it’s important to take it into consideration before investing.

 This asset class is a popular investment due to the benefits of receiving passive income from interest payments on a performing note.

 Often investors will choose a secured promissory note because they want to invest their retirement savings into real estate, but don’t want to deal with the work of becoming a landlord.
 With mortgage notes, you can do just that.
 Acting as the bank, your IRA becomes a note investor by loaning

 funds to the borrower, but with the property itself listed as collateral in case of default.
 This way, even if your borrower stops paying, you still have recourse and can take ownership of the property.

 There are companies that specialize in selling notes, buying mortgage notes and even managing the cash-flow for these investments.
 Check out our blog on investing in mortgage notes with your self-directed IRA if you’re looking for more information on how to go about this process.